 In October 2014, Lara and Kiwanda agreed to sell all the rights and options held under their Phosphate Alliance and Coal Alliance, to Bifox Limited ("Bifox") formerly Phillips River Mining Limited.
 In November 2016, Bifox signed definitive option agreements with the underlying owners of the phosphate rock mine and processing facilities at Bahia Inglesa in northern Chile and has assumed control and management of the day to day operations.
-Bifox will seek to list its shares on the Australian Securities Exchange ("ASX") in 2019, which will also mark the completion of the transaction with Lara for the sale of all its direct project rights under the Kiwanda alliances to Bifox in exchange for reimbursement of US\$570,000 of project expenses, issue to Lara of vendor shares in Bifox and a 2% production royalty.
+Subsequent to year end, Bifox settled an outstanding legal dispute inherited from the original vendors, lifting the embargo on mining and processing.
+Bifox will seek to reactivate the mine and list its shares on the Australian Securities Exchange ("ASX") in 2020.
+Lara currently owns approximately 14% of Bifox ,and upon relisting of the shares will receive a reimbursement of US\$570,000 of project expenses.
+Lara also holds a 2% production royalty that is triggered once the production rate exceeds 20,000 tonnes per annum.